pydata/xarray/doc/getting-started-guide/installing.rst

 Minimum dependency versions
 ---------------------------
-xarray adopts a rolling policy regarding the minimum supported version of its
+Xarray adopts a rolling policy regarding the minimum supported version of its
 dependencies:

 - **Python:** 24 months